Elizabeth Bugie: Discovery of streptomycin

-In the discovery of Streptomycin three people played a large role, namely Waksman, Shatz, and Bugie, later known as Elizabeth Gregory.
+In the discovery of Streptomycin three people played a large role, namely Waksman, Schatz, and Bugie, later known as Elizabeth Gregory.
 They worked closely together to ultimately, as a group, discover streptomycin.
 Waksman historically received the most recognition.

-When looking at the contributions made to the study and discovery of streptomycin, Bugie contributed as much, if not more than Shatz.
+When looking at the contributions made to the study and discovery of streptomycin, Bugie contributed as much, if not more than Schatz.
 However there was an uneven distribution in compensation that each contributor received.
 Schatz sued Waksman in order to get royalties, but when each got their share, Waksman received 10%, Schatz 3%, and all of the other members of the lab shared the last 7%, in which Bugie received 0.2%.
-When the patent was created, neither Waksman nor Shatz included Bugie, claiming that it would not matter because someday she would be married and have kids.
+When the patent was created, neither Waksman nor Schatz included Bugie, claiming that it would not matter because someday she would be married and have kids.
 When the patent was originally signed, Bugie signed an affidavit.
-In this affidavit, Bugie stated that she was informed about streptomycin by Waksman and Shatz and had no part in the discovery of streptomycin.
+In this affidavit, Bugie stated that she was informed about streptomycin by Waksman and Schatz and had no part in the discovery of streptomycin.
 Bugie was, however, later quoted by her daughters as having said that if the women's liberation movement had been present, she would have received credit towards the patent on streptomycin.
-Shatz explained "the fact that Waksman asked her to do the work was a testimonial to her talents and competence,"showing how much of an impact she actually made, and how little she was compensated for it.
+Schatz explained "the fact that Waksman asked her to do the work was a testimonial to her talents and competence,"showing how much of an impact she actually made, and how little she was compensated for it.